-The Symbolism of the Yule Log
+Symbolism of the Yule Log

 Yule was the name pagans gave to the celebration of the winter solstice—the shortest day of the year—which falls a few days prior to Christmas.
-Yule symbolized the sun, and so Yule logs were burned and candles were lit to honor the sun god and encourage him and the sun to come back on the shortest day of the year.
+Yule symbolized the sun, and so Yule logs were burned and candles were lit to honor the sun god and encourage him along with the sun to come back on the shortest day of the year.
 For Latvians, the yule log is still an important Christmas tradition: It is a way to clean the slate, making way for the new year.
 The log is dragged and then burned to symbolize the destruction of the bad events that happened in the past year.

-The Typical Christmas Dinner
+Typical Christmas Dinner

 As in most countries where Christmas is celebrated, a big family feast is central to the holiday.
 Christmas dinner in Latvia traditionally includes 12 dishes, typically including some kind of roasted meat and a dish called gray peas, which are rehydrated dried peas cooked with onion, barley, and bacon.
-Special treats in Latvia are bacon rolls and gingerbread cookies.
+Special treats in Latvia include bacon rolls and gingerbread cookies.

 Old Riga Christmas Market

 If you are in Riga during December, check out holiday decorations and sample Latvian Christmastime foods at the Old Riga Christmas market, open from November 30, 2019, through January 8, 2020.
 You can munch on gingerbread and sip mulled wine while perusing stalls offering hand-knitted items like shawls, scarves, mittens, and candles.